Learn More: eVisa

 - COVID test exemptions: Fully vaccinated travelers and children under 7

 Category 1: Unvaccinated travelers from Argentina, Australia, Bolivia, Brazil, Canada, Chile, China, Colombia, Ecuador, Guyana, Japan, South Korea, Mexico, New Zealand, Paraguay, Peru, Suriname, Thailand, USA, Uruguay, Venezuela, London Heathrow, Paris, Rome and Frankfurt

-- Category 1 test requirements: PCR within 96 hours
+- Category 1 test requirements: PCR within 96 hours with QR code

 Category 2: Unvaccinated travelers from Argentina, Bangladesh, Belize, Bhutan, Bolivia, Brazil, Chile, Colombia, Costa Rica, Ecuador, El Salvador, Guatemala, Guyana, Honduras, India, Mexico, Myanmar, Nepal, Nicaragua, Pakistan, Panama, Paraguay, Peru, Sri Lanka, Suriname, Uruguay, Venezuela or Vietnam